 - MSLE practitioners are certified by an accrediting organization and must complete continuing education credits to maintain their certification to continue being qualified as a provider of MSLE.

 Why does our program stand apart from other educational interventions?

-- Our teacher training program is one of the most intensive teacher training program offered.
+- Our teacher training program is one of the most intensive teacher training programs offered.

 - It recognizes the neurological basis of dyslexia and provides learning experiences that build new neurological pathways allowing students with dyslexia to comprehend written language.

 - Lessons are one-on-one and written specifically for each student.
 It is individual.

 - It incorporates findings from the latest research on reading acquisition.

 - Once a student learns a language concept, they take responsibility for applying it.
 The tutor cues and guides the student but will never take away the student’s opportunity to arrive at the correct answer on their own.